A framework for joint assessment of a terminal event and a score existing only in the absence of the terminal event: Introduction

 A major challenge in this study was a substantial number of terminal events at any relevant landmark time after randomization \citep{Flow2024}.
 We will assess performance of our proposal in a simulation study mimicking the FLOW trial as well as analyse the actual trial data according to our proposal.

-The paper is structured as follows. we introduce the formal set up and define the mathematical notation and the target parameters building on the above exposition In Section \ref{sec:setup}.
-Section \ref{sec:est} is dedicated to describe the efficient influence function for these target parameters together with efficient estimators based on working prediction models for the nuisance components.
+The paper is structured as follows.
+We introduce the formal set-up and define the mathematical notation and the target parameters building on the above exposition In Section \ref{sec:methods}.
+Assumptions and identifiability is addressed in Section~\ref{sec:identification}, and Section \ref{sec:est} is dedicated to describing randomization augmented influence functions for these target parameters together with estimators based on working prediction models for the nuisance components.
+In Section~\ref{sec:extension} we describe extensions to general covariate-dependent missing data and censoring problems.
 A closed testing procedure for simultaneous assessment of effect on both the disease score scale and the risk of terminal event is outlined in Section \ref{sec:testing}.
 We present a Monte Carlo simulation study cast over the FLOW trial in Section \ref{sec:sim} and proceed with an analysis of the FLOW data in Section \ref{sec:application}.
 Finally, a discussion and directions for future research are outlined in Section \ref{sec:discussion}.